 The Automatic Power Control (APC) Correction Skipped condition occurs when the actual power level of a DWDM channel exceeds the expected setting by 3 dBm or more.
 APC compares actual power levels with previous power levels every hour or after any channel allocation is performed.
 If the power difference to be compensated by APC exceeds the range of + 3 dBm or -3 dBm compared with the previous value set, APC is designed not to correct the level and the APC-CORR-SKIPPED condition is raised.

-There is no operator action to resolve this condition.
-It stays raised until the power level problem is resolved and APC obtains a normal reading.
 For more information about APC, refer to the "Network Reference" chapter in the Cisco ONS 15454 DWDM Reference Manual, and the "1.12.2 System Restart after a Fiber Cut" section on page 1-68.